PedrooArthur/PedrooArthur/README.md

 </br>

-:computer: Once in a while a like to do some challenges at Kaggle
+     Once in a while a like to do some challenges at Kaggle

 ## Contact Me
 </br>